majick/entry/README.md

 ### Paste Builder

 Users can build multi-page "pastes" using the paste builder.
-These pages are built using drag-and-drop (desktop only, automatic move on mobile) components, allowing users to build with text, images, buttons and more.
+These pages are built using drag-and-drop (desktop only, manual move on mobile) components, allowing users to build with text, images, buttons and more.
 These pages are highly customizable, from the width of the containing box to the overall theme of the page.
 Users can also directly add CSS styles to components.
+Users can also directly add custom HTML to builder pastes, as well as add events to different builder components.

 These pages can be published as normal pastes, and will open rendered when viewed.

+A basic introduction to the layout of the builder can be found [here](https://builder.sntry.cc)!

 #### Toolbox